 Pianist, broadcaster, programmer.

 Principal of the Royal Welsh College of Music and Drama.
-Previously Vice Principal of Guildhall School of Music and Drama.
+Former Vice Principal of Guildhall School of Music and Drama.
 Oboist and founder member of the Britten Sinfonia.

 Saxophonist whose debut disc Rise topped the Official UK Classical Charts.
 Presenter of BBC Radio 3’s This Classical Life and BBC Proms TV coverage.